d-kozak/enticing/documentation/indexing.md

     * the directory where the indexed data are stored
 *  url of the manager-service (for automatic registration) - \[extension\]

-If no information about indexed files is provided, the server will respond with error messages to all query, document and snippet requests until a new configuration is set using the rest api.
+If no information about indexed files is provided, the server will respond with error messages and stop it's execution.

 ### Rest interface of the IndexServer
 * all paths prefixed (e.g /api/v1/* )